Rocamonde/savannah-framework/changelog/features.md

   - User authentication (AuthUnit): NFC and Bluetooth

-## Non-schedules enhancement proposals for future versions
+## Non-scheduled enhancement proposals for future versions

   - Sensors that support other data types that cannot be easily stored in simple lists (images, sound, etc)